nathanaelambert/ConservativesLiberals/README.md

 Some of the plots are exported as pictures in the folder plots/

-Oscar's work about topic modelling is in the notebook Liberal_vs_Conservative_Topic_analys.ipynb, The saved topic model for this part can also be found in topic_model/bertopic_model

 Nathanaël's work about subreddit analysis is in the notebook subreddit_analysis.ipynb

 André's work about sentiment analysis is in the notebook sentiment_analysis.ipynb

 Baptiste's work about common words and shared posts is in the file analysis.py

+Oscar's work about topic modelling is in the notebook Liberal_vs_Conservative_Topic_analys.ipynb